 Tetrahydrofuran (THF), a traditional solvent commonly used when handmade membranes are prepared, evaporates rapidly and thus, it cannot be used for screen-printing.
 The result is that viscosity of the ink rapidly changes during the printing process which causes inhomogeneity of the ink composition.
 Several solvents exhibiting relatively high boiling point (e.g. cyclohexanone, cyclohexanone–acetone mixtures or commercial thinner) were used to substitute THF.
 Purely cyclohexanone was found as the most suitable solvent.

-Although many commercial carbon ink formulations are commonly used for printing the working electrodes, these formulations are rather unknown and may contain different additives which may interfere in the potentiometric measurements.
-Therefore, we decided to develop our own homemade carbon-based ink which is composed of graphite powder and a suitable binder dissolved in a proper organic solvent.
+Although many commercial carbon ink formulations are commonly used for printing the working electrodes, these formulations are rather unknown and may contain different additives which may interfere in the potentiometric measurements.19 Therefore, we have decided to develop our own homemade carbon-based ink which is composed of graphite powder and a suitable binder dissolved in a proper organic solvent.

 Different binding materials are usually used for the preparation of organic solvents-based inks including, cellulose triacetate (CTA), PVC, polyacrylic and epoxy resin.23 In the present work, different inks containing the aforementioned binding polymers were used for printing of the working electrodes.
 While the printed electrodes containing CTA as a binding material showed the lowest electrical resistance (210, 700, 2200 and 1800 Ω for CTA, PVC, polyacrylic and epoxy resin, respectively), the application of such electrodes in the potentiometric measurements suffers from serious interference from metal ions, probably caused by the complexation of these ions with CTA.
 On the other hand, PVC is known to be inert and usually used for fabrication of PVC membrane electrodes, so SPEs prepared using this type of binder will not suffer from such interferences.